sarsanaee/sarsanaee.github.io/about.md

 Old problems never get old!

 #### Some thoughts
-TCP seems to be hampering innovation.
+TCP seems to be hampering the innovation.
 The process of conducting research is slow.